Pharyngeal Swelling in Dogs

 If allergic reactions are suspected, the dog should be examined by a veterinarian as soon as possible, as an allergic reaction can quickly develop into anaphylactic shock.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Avoid offering your dog solid food or large amounts of water, as this can make swallowing difficult.
-However, small amounts of soft food or water can be offered if the dog shows hunger or thirst.
+However, small amounts of soft food or water can be offered if the dog shows Hunger or thirst.

 Outlook on current research